abhiprabha03/Amazon-Clone/README.md

-# Amazon-Clone
+#cerated a amazon clone webpage
-Crewated a amazonj clone as a first project after learning HTML and CSS
+i've created a amazon lookalike(clone) webpage as my first project using HTML CSS